HDFGroup/hdf5/doc/contributing.md

-# How to contribute to HDF5
+# How to contribute to HDF5 (Draft)

 The HDF Group encourges community members to contribute to the HDF5 project.
-We accept and are very grateful for any type of contribuitons from small typos and bugs fixes to new features.
+We accept and are very grateful for any type of contribuitons from small typos and bug fixes to new features.
 The HDF Group is committed to work with the code contributors and make contribution process simple and enjoable.

-This document describes guiding principles for the HDF5 code contribtors and does not pretend to address any possible contribution.
+This document describes guiding principles for the HDF5 code contributors and does not pretend to address any possible contribution.
 If in doubt, please do not hesitate to ask us for guidance.
-***Note that no contribution may be accepted unless the donor agrees with the HDF Group software license terms found in COPYING file in the top source directory of every branch.***
+***Note that no contribution may be accepted unless the donor agrees with the HDF Group software license terms found in the COPYING file in the top source directory of every branch.***

 > We will assume that you are familiar with `git` and `GitHub`.
 If not, you may go through the GitHub tutorial found at [https://guides.github.com/activities/hello-world/](https://guides.github.com/activities/hello-world/).
 This tutorial should only take around 10 minutes.